+I think it deserves to become a Christmas classic—a weird one, but nonetheless a classic.
 The VIDEO below stiches together about 10 minutes of clips available on YouTube from one of the best episodes the late Anthony Bourdain ever did: his show on Manila, the first episode of Season Seven of his Parts Unknown series.
 Being Filipino, I know I’m biased in thinking it’s the greatest show he ever did.
-The video below focuses on the insane fast-food franchise Jollibees, on OFW’s—Overseas Filipino Workers—on cover bands (a significant segment of OFW’s), and on one particular OFW: Aurora, a woman who lived overseas for over 30 years, and as a nanny for many of those years raised one of Bourdain’s directors.
+The video below focuses on the insane fast-food franchise Jollibees, on OFW’s (Overseas Filipino Workers), on cover bands (a significant segment of OFW’s), and on one particular OFW: Aurora, a woman who lived overseas for over 30 years, and as a nanny for many of those years raised one of Bourdain’s directors.

 The cover bands?
-That’s there ambition: to go abroad, hopefully hitting it big by playing, say, Las Vegas.
-For most OFW’s it’s not an ambition, but a hard, often bitter, only option.
+That’s their ambition: to go abroad, hopefully hitting it big by playing, say, Las Vegas.
+For most OFW’s, however, it’s not an ambition, but a hard, often bitter, only option.
 Which brings us back to Aurora.
 “I’m 100% the man I am today because of Aurora,” writes Bourdain’s director.
 “She’s influenced literally thousands of people around the world with her joy.”

-Anthony Bourdain always gave us great TV.
-Well written, well shot, well crafted, often important.
+Anthony Bourdain always gave us great TV— well written, well shot, well crafted, often important.
 As in the Jollibee scene you’ll see in the video below, his outsized personality was at the center.
-Funny, irreverent, snarky and snobbish, he was also the prototypical wise guy, tough but with a heart of gold, sometimes a tender heart of gold.
+Funny, irreverent, snarky and snobbish—he was the prototypical wise guy, tough but with a heart of gold, sometimes a very tender heart of gold.
 And never so tender as in this episode about Manila, which shows him at probably his widest range of feelings of any of his shows.
 Early in the Aurora segment, Aurora sings snippets of “Of Holy Night” and just made up stuff about how she hopes everybody’s going to love the kari kari stew she’s cooking.
 But as the program comes to a close she’s singing “Edelweiss,” with that line particularly pertinent for OFW’s: “Bless my homeland forever.”
-After a lifetime away, “Her children,” says Bourdain, “now middle-aged, are finally getting to know there mother.”
+After a lifetime away, “Her children,” says Bourdain, “now middle-aged, are finally getting to know their mother.”
 Her solo voice makes her children cry and serves, too, as sound track to scenes of OFW’s leaving their families.
-And when the camera closes in on Bourdain’s face you see he’s smiling, but on the verge of tears, just barely this side of holding it together.
-You’ll never see the wise guy that close in any other episode.
-It’s one of the great moments of his legacy, him realizing that he really wasn’t talking shit after all.
+And when the camera closes in on Bourdain’s face you see he’s smiling, but on the verge of tears, just barely holding it together.
+You’ll never see the wise guy that close to losing it in any other episode.
+It’s one of the great moments of his legacy: him realizing that he really wasn’t talking shit after all.